 WVU Law excels in teaching and training future lawyers in a rigorous and supportive academic setting.
 Our students build an essential foundation of core legal knowledge their first year, then focus on their expertise in their second and third year.
 As the only law school in the state, we are able to prepare lawyers by providing exceptional practice-ready learning opportunities and unparalleled access to the professional legal community.

 We believe lawyers are leaders — in their field, in their place of employment, and in their community.
 Honing those skills is a key component of a WVU Law education, from taking a specialized class or being involved with a student organization.
-WVU Law also leads by example, such as by addressing vital issues in energy and sustainability or offering innovative and relevant LL.M. degrees.
+WVU Law also leads by example, addressing vital issues such as energy and sustainability, consumer matters, and diversity in the law.

 Providing a service for others is the essence of the legal profession.
 At WVU Law, our award-winning law clinics help those in need while giving students practical experience working with clients.
 Other opportunities to serve include the Public Interest Advocates’ fellowship program or simply volunteering for a local organization.
 WVU Law also serves the ongoing educational needs of the legal community.
 Service is an integral part of our mission as a land-grant institution.